View Mabel Sevin Robichaux's Obituary on HoumaToday.com and share memories

 Mabel Sevin Robichaux, 86, a native and resident of Raceland, passed away on Tuesday, April 28, 2020.

-She is survived by her daughter, Wendy Arcement; sons Marty Robichaux and Mark Robichaux; grandchildren Kristen Rousse (Jeremy), Scotty Arcement, Jared Savoie and Markiano Robichaux; brother Luke Robichaux Jr.; and sisters Shirley Bergeron, Eunice Portier, Margaret Talbot and Elaine Use'.
+She is survived by her daughter, Wendy Arcement; sons, Marty Robichaux, and Mark Robichaux; grandchildren, Kristen Rousse (Jeremy), Scotty Arcement, Jared Savoie and Markiano Robichaux; brother, Luke Sevin Jr.; and sisters, Shirley Bergeron, Eunice Portier, Margaret Talbot and Elaine Use'.

 Mabel enjoyed country music and playing Bingo.
 She especially loved being with her family and grandchildren.